 Today, I’m here to talk about another fallen soldier in the whisky war of attrition known as “supply vs demand”.
 Heaven Hill, in a statement issued in early 2016, announced that it would be replacing Elijah Craig 12 year-old with a non-age-statement version (“Small Batch”) which contains whiskey aged 8 to 12 years of age, due to “increasing pressure” to “stocks of 12-year-old barrels”.
 As the cynics in the comment section will point out no doubt, without an age statement it could literally all be 4 years old, since the word of a PR person assuring a “blend of barrels between 8 and 12 years of age” carries no legal weight.
 I prefer to take them at their word (at least they didn’t make this switch in attempted secrecy) and will assume the bourbon is mostly 8 years old, with a smattering of older barrels up to 12.
+Note that the Barrel Proof edition still has a 12-year age statement.

 Honestly, I’m not too torn up about it, as I wasn’t a huge fan of the 12 year.
 I rated the Elijah Craig 12 year-old a solid “Try Before Buy”, and when I saw that the new NAS Small Batch is actually priced a little lower than its predecessor ($25 ish vs. $30 ish), I thought I’d give the new one a try.
 If nothing else, a $25 NAS bourbon is useful for cocktails, right?